 Leadership Overview

-The U.S. Army Reserve has 10 executives leading key functions including strategy, operations, and career management.
+US Army Reserve has 10 executives leading key functions including strategy, operations, marketing, information technology, and mission support.

-Driven by a commitment to national security, US Army Reserve provides trained and ready Soldiers and units with critical combat service support and combat support capabilities, operating as a fully integrated team with Active and National Guard components.
+Driven by a commitment to readiness, US Army Reserve provides trained and ready Soldiers and units with critical combat service support and combat support capabilities necessary to support nation strategy during peacetime, contingencies and war, operating as a key element in The Army multi-component unit force.

-Driven by a commitment to national security, US Army Reserve provides trained and ready Soldiers and units with critical combat service support and combat support capabilities, operating as a fully integrated team with Active and National Guard components.
+Driven by a commitment to readiness, US Army Reserve provides trained and ready Soldiers and units with critical combat service support and combat support capabilities necessary to support nation strategy during peacetime, contingencies and war, operating as a key element in The Army multi-component unit force.

 Leadership Roles at US Army Reserve